a-lud/sea-snake-selection/ortholgs/ortholog-annotation/README.md

 Integrate Annotations
 ================
 Alastair Ludington
-2022-10-04
+2022-10-05

 - <a href="#1-introduction" id="toc-1-introduction">1 Introduction</a>
 - <a href="#2-annotate-orthologs-pipeline"
   id="toc-2-annotate-orthologs-pipeline">2 Annotate Orthologs Pipeline</a>
   - <a href="#21-parse-funannotate-annotationtxt-files-for-go-terms"
     id="toc-21-parse-funannotate-annotationtxt-files-for-go-terms">2.1 Parse
     Funannotate ‘annotation.txt’ files for GO Terms</a>
+  - <a href="#22-weighted-go-term-annotations-using-wei2go"
+    id="toc-22-weighted-go-term-annotations-using-wei2go">2.2 Weighted GO
+    Term annotations using Wei2GO</a>
-    -   <a href="#22-blast-proteins-to-uniprotkb-swiss-prot"
+  - <a href="#23-blast-proteins-to-uniprotkb-swiss-prot"
-        id="toc-22-blast-proteins-to-uniprotkb-swiss-prot">2.2 BLAST proteins to
+    id="toc-23-blast-proteins-to-uniprotkb-swiss-prot">2.3 BLAST proteins to
     UniProtKB (Swiss-Prot)</a>
   - <a
-        href="#23-annotate-best-blast-hits-using-uniprotkb-and-ncbi-gff3-annotations"
-        id="toc-23-annotate-best-blast-hits-using-uniprotkb-and-ncbi-gff3-annotations">2.3
+    href="#24-annotate-best-blast-hits-using-uniprotkb-and-ncbi-gff3-annotations"
+    id="toc-24-annotate-best-blast-hits-using-uniprotkb-and-ncbi-gff3-annotations">2.4
     Annotate best-BLAST-hits using UniProtKB and NCBI GFF3 annotations</a>
-    -   <a href="#24-assign-go-terms-and-gene-symbols-to-each-orthogroup"
+  - <a href="#25-assign-go-terms-and-gene-symbols-to-each-orthogroup"
-        id="toc-24-assign-go-terms-and-gene-symbols-to-each-orthogroup">2.4
+    id="toc-25-assign-go-terms-and-gene-symbols-to-each-orthogroup">2.5
     Assign GO Terms and gene-symbols to each orthogroup</a>

 # 1 Introduction